 Neglect: the persistent failure to meet a child's basic physical and/or psychological needs, likely to result in the serious impairment of the child's health or development.
-Neglect may occur during pregnancy, for example, as a result of maternal substance abuse.
-Once a child is born, neglect may involve a parent or carer failing to: provide adequate food, clothing and shelter (including exclusion from home or abandonment); protect a child from physical and emotional harm or danger; ensure adequate supervision (including the use of inadequate care-givers); or ensure access to appropriate medical care or treatment.
+Neglect may involve a parent or carer failing to provide adequate food, clothing and shelter (including exclusion from home or abandonment); protect a child from physical and emotional harm or danger; ensure adequate supervision (including the use of inadequate care-givers); or ensure access to appropriate medical care or treatment.
 It may also include neglect of, or unresponsiveness to, a child's basic emotional needs.

-Link for LSCB\NeglectPracticeToolkit\A4.pdf (suttonlscp.org.uk)
+LSCB NeglectPracticeToolkit A4.pdf (suttonlscp.org.uk)

-Link for Experiences of neglect by Howarth's classifications - A3 Poster.pdf (suttonlscp.org.uk)
+Experiences of neglect by Howarth's classifications - A3 Poster.pdf (suttonlscp.org.uk)